netor27/features-webapp/README.md

 # features-webapp
-This a demo site based on [this requirements](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) built with Python and Flask.
+This a demo site based on [this requirements](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) built with Python, Flask and KnockoutJs.
 This consist in a Knockout.js single page application and a Restful API with the following resources:

 * features : Information about a specific feature that a client requested (title, description, priority, target date, area, etc. )